 September 12 @ 9:30 am - September 13 @ 4:30 pm£10 – £150

 Give yourself a whole weekend of mindfulness in the woods accompanied by a range of bushcraft activities aimed at focusing the mind and increasing awareness & appreciation of the natural world.
-Throughout the weekend you will be guided experienced tutors each with their own specialities and experience in their field.
+Throughout the weekend you will be guided experienced tutors.
 Join us around the campfire amoungst the beautiful woods and parkland of the National Trust’s Chirk Castle estate in North East Wales for a relaxing weekend of learning in nature.
 Over the weekend you will experience a range of mindfulness techniques and practical bushcraft skills which you can then take forward yourself.